ibm-cloud-docs/cephaas/block_storage_volume_sds_about.md

 SDSaaS volume data is stored redundantly across multiple physical disks in an Availability Zone to prevent data loss due to failure of any single component.

-SDSaaS provides primary boot volumes and secondary data volumes.
-Boot volumes are automatically created and attached during instance provisioning.
+SDSaaS provides primary and secondary data volumes.
 Data volumes can be created and attached during instance provisioning as well, or as stand-alone volumes that you can later attach to an instance.
 To protect your data, you can use your own encryption keys or choose IBM-managed encryption.

 You pay for only the capacity that you need.
 SDSaaS capacity ranges from 10 GB up to 16,000 GB for all available [profiles](#block-storage-profiles-intro).
-For data volumes attached to a virtual server instance, you can [increase volume capacity] in GB increments up to 16,000 GB capacity, depending on your volume profile.
+For data volumes attached to a virtual server instance, you can [increase volume capacity] in GB increments up to 16,000 GB capacity.